 Aldemaro Romero Jr., Dean of the Weissman School of Arts and Sciences

 Aldemaro Romero Jr. is a scholar and a higher education administrator.
-He received his bachelor's degree in Biology from the University of Barcelona, Spain, and his Ph.D. in Biology from the University of Miami, Florida.
-He has published more than 900 pieces, including more than 20 books and monographs and hundreds of articles in both peer-reviewed and non-peer-reviewed publications.
-His academic interests range from environmental and evolutionary biology to marine biology to history and philosophy of science and science communication.
+He received his bachelor’s degree in Biology from the Universitat of Barcelona, Spain, and his Ph.D. in Biology from the University of Miami, Florida.
+He has published nearly 1,000 pieces including more than 30 books and monographs and hundreds of articles in both peer-reviewed and non-peer-reviewed publications.
+His academic interests range from environmental and evolutionary biology to marine biology to history and philosophy of science, and science communication.
 He has also been involved in mass communication and art productions and has been awarded numerous grants and prizes for his research, teaching, and science communication work.

-His experience in academia includes, but is not limited to, Director and Associate Professor of the Environmental Studies Program at Macalester College, MN (1998-2003), Chair and Professor of the Department of Biological Sciences at Arkansas State University (2003-2009), Dean and Professor of the College of Arts and Sciences at Southern Illinois University Edwardsville (2009-2014) and Dean of the Mildred and George Weissman School of Arts & Sciences at Baruch College of the City University of New York since July 2016.
+His experience in academia includes, but is not limited to, Director and Associate Professor of the Environmental Studies Program at Macalester College, MN (1998-2003), Chair and Professor of the Department of Biological Sciences at Arkansas State University (2003-2009), Dean and Professor of the College of Arts and Sciences at Southern Illinois University Edwardsville (2009-2014), and Dean and Professor of the George and Mildred Weissman School of Arts & Sciences at Baruch College – CUNY (2016-present).

 He has played an active role in fostering the need for promoting the value of a liberal arts and sciences education through the Council of the Colleges of Arts and Sciences (CCAS) for which he has been the Chair of the Committee on Liberal Arts Institutions and is currently Chair of the Committee on Cultural Diversity.
 He is also an active participant of the International Council of the Fine Arts Deans (ICFAD) for which he has been the Chair of the Diversity and Inclusion Committee (2016-2017) and currently serves as a member of the Board of Directors.

-He has developed a great number of outreach programs that include, but are not limited to, use of traditional media as well as the emerging electronic, social ones.
-He has produced/directed/written/hosted hundreds of TV and radio shows, while writing hundreds of non-academic pieces in the form of regular newspaper columns and magazine articles.
+He has developed a great number of outreach programs that include, but are not limited to, use of traditional media as well as electronic, social ones.
+He has produced/directed/written/hosted hundreds of TV and radio shows while writing hundreds of non-academic pieces in the form of regular newspaper columns and journal articles.
+He is embarked in these initiatives even today.
 These efforts have been recognized with a number of accolades in several countries.
-Currently he writes a weekly syndicated column ("Letters from Academia") and has produced and hosted a weekly video bog ("The Romero Report"), both on higher education issues.
-Together with Dr. John Pratte, the coauthor of the upcoming book "Institutional Failure in Higher Education," he has co-hosted a weekly radio show titled "College Talk."